 To see more photomicrographs please visit my galleries and articles on my other web site www.canadiannaturephotographer.com.
 You can purchase of any of my digital images for personal or commercial use - see my prices.

 If you have a budding scientist in your family I would be happy to provide an hour or two of free microscopy instruction in my studio for anyone between the ages of 12-17 under the supervision of a parent or guardian.
-I am happy to answer any questions you might have regarding microscopy and for a small honorarium I would be willing to come to your school or organization in or around Calgary to provide a presentation on microscopy and photomicrography.
+I am happy to answer any questions you might have regarding microscopy and for an honorarium I would be willing to come to your school or organization in or around Calgary to provide a presentation on microscopy and photomicrography - The Microuniverse.
 Teachers interested in learning more about microscopy are also welcome to visit me by appointment in my studio in Calgary, NW.
 My interest in microscopy began in Grade 6 and lead to a career in research and I would love to encourage others to take up microscopy as a hobby or a profession.
 The microworld is all around us waiting to be discovered - you can find interesting things in your backyard, nearby pond or in the soil.
 I have found interesting micro-organisms in rainwater from my evestrough and living in lichen and moss in my backyard.

-Article by Dr. Robert Berdan - Photomicrography a Marriage of Science & Art - PDF
+See Article by Dr. Robert Berdan - Photomicrography a Marriage of Science & Art - PDF